 Luxury bathrooms are trending.
-Bathrooms are becoming more luxurious, and people are starting to see the humble bathroom as an oasis of calm and even a place to hang out.
+Bathrooms are becoming more luxurious, and people see the humble bathroom as an oasis of calm and even a place to hang out.

 Before we get into the specifics of a luxury bathroom, let’s talk about what makes a luxury bathroom different from an ordinary one.
 While luxury is often a matter of knowing it when you see it, a few characteristics define the design.

 Luxury bathrooms tend to be spacious.
-What could be more luxurious than devoting extra square footage to one of the most utilitarian rooms in your house?
+What could be more luxurious than devoting extra square footage to one of the most valuable rooms in your house?
 The modern luxury bathroom often features an open floor plan.

 Luxury bathrooms reimagine what a bathroom can be.
 Many luxury bathrooms have views and large windows instead of frosted glass.

-Luxury bathrooms remodel designs focus on details.
-As we’re about to get into, a luxury bathroom is the sum total of a lot of little details and features, from materials and hardware to the use of space and light.
+Luxury bathroom remodel designs focus on details.
+As we’re about to get into, a luxury bathroom is the total of many little details and features, from materials and hardware to the use of space and light.

 Luxury bathrooms are… luxurious.
 Maybe that’s stating the obvious.
-Maybe you’re not supposed to use the word in the definition.
+Perhaps you’re not supposed to use the word in the definition.
 But what sets a luxury bathroom apart is its focus on relaxation and enjoyment.

 You don’t use a luxury bathroom; you experience it.